confirmordeny/supraverden/README.md

 # SupraVerden
-Curated lists of international organisations with privileges and immunities
+Curated lists of international organisations with privileges and immunities.

+Not started yet.